mbakereth/bigimageviewer/README.md

 Big Image Viewer
 ================

-This is a Python package to display potentially very large image.
-Currently only supports tiled images, and only allows zooming to the levels given in the image (eg, if the image is not a pyramid, zooming in and out is not supported).
+Big Image Viewer is a package to displayed tiled image pyramids.
+It's purpose is efficiently to pan and zoom very large images in real time.
+It is designed for low memory footprint and fast response.

+It only supports tiled pyramid images.
+It reads DeepZoom (.dvi) files natively and other formats using the large_image package (with TIFF being the only format that has been tested, and only the TIFF library being loaded automatically in the dependencies).
+If the image is not tiled, it will exit.

+Images are only displayed at the resolution of one of the images already in the pyramid.
+Therefore it is recommended that users create an image pyramid to meet their requirements before viewing it with this package.

-It can be used as a standalone application or as a Qt widget in your own Qt application.
+Big Image Viewer can be used as a standalone application or as a Qt widget in your own Qt application.
 The component supports panning by click and drag.
 It also supports zooming with the + button (zoom is centered on the point where the mouse is) and zooming out with the - button (again, centerd on the mouse location.)
 Pressing q exits the application.
 These keys can be customized or switched off.

 DeepZoom images are supported natively.
 Other tiled image formats are supported through the large_image package.
 The package dependencies include